-The fall and spring pulse flows shall be measured as described in the Minimum Streamflows section above and are not additive to the minimum streamflows.
+The fall and spring pulse flows shall be measured as described in the Minimum Streamflows section above-SSWD's Proposed Measure WR1 and are not additive to the minimum streamflows.
 Fall and spring pulse flows may be temporarily modified in the event of an emergency or for short periods of time according to consultation with and approval by USFWS, NMFS, CDFW, and SWRCB.